Support Repeal of the Federal Excise Tax (FET) on New Heavy-Duty Trucks (H.R. 2946/ S. 3052)

 greatly, the tax also fails to provide certainty to the highway trust fund (HTF), where its revenue is deposited.
 This excise tax has been the most inconsistent source of revenue for the HTF over the past twenty years.
 Congress should include H.R.

 2946, a bill that would repeal the FET, in a potential infrastructure bill to end this onerous tax that hampers economic growth.
 Enactment of this bill would directly benefit the 7.4 million Americans employed in trucking-related jobs.
-Representatives should cosponsor H.R.
-2946 to spur new-truck sales and promote the entry of cleaner and safer trucks to modernize the trucking fleet.
+Members are urged to cosponsor H.R.
+2946/S. 3052 to spur new truck sales and promote the entry of cleaner and safer trucks to modernize the trucking fleet.

 Bill Text for H.R.2946 – Heavy Truck, Tractor, and Trailer Retail Federal Excise Tax Repeal Act of 2017